ludwig-gramberg/ansible-lxc-server/README.md

 - ``setup2.yml``
   - creates the containers with a minimal setup
   - creates user inside container to be used by ansible
+- ``master.yml``
+  - provisions the master
 - ``container.yml``
-  - provisions the containers directly via ssh
+  - provisions the containers via ssh bastion

 ---